PrefectHQ/prefect/README.md

 # Prefect

-Prefect is an orchestration and observation platform for building and reacting to workflows.
+Prefect is a workflow orchestration framework for building data pipelines in Python.
-It's the simplest way to transform Python code into an interactive workflow application.
+It's the simplest way to elevate a script into an interactive workflow application.

-With Prefect you can standardize workflow deployment across your organization.

-You can build resilient, dynamic workflows that react to the world around them and recover from unexpected changes.
+With Prefect, you can build resilient, dynamic workflows that react to the world around them and recover from unexpected changes.

 With just a few decorators, Prefect supercharges your code with features like automatic retries, distributed execution, scheduling, caching, and much more.